We can hardly wait for your visit.

 Q: May I bring treats for the animals?

 A: No, our animals are on very strict diets, and treats such as carrots and apples are given sparingly.
-If you'd like to bring gifts for the donkeys, we always have a use for supplies such as heavy-duty duct tape (a farm staple) white vinegar, and other stable supplies from our Wish List.
+If you'd like to bring gifts for the donkeys, we always have a use for supplies such as heavy-duty duct tape (a farm staple) white vinegar, and other stable supplies.

 Q: Can I/my children ride the donkeys?